 - Admission is based on grades (highly competitive) and may include a supplemental application (eg. personal profile or “broad based application”).

 - PEN and SIN number required and legal names are expected with these documents.

 Most BC institutions rely on the electronic information that McMath forwards to the Ministry of Education.
 Some scholarships and specialized programs require an official (sealed in an envelope) school transcript.
 These can be ordered from the office by filling in a transcript request form.
 There is a $5.00 charge.
 Please allow at least 2 days.
-Unofficial transcripts can be found on the Student Secure Web (www.bced.gov.bc.ca/exams/tsw/tsw/student/) or from your counsellor.
+Unofficial transcripts can also be generated by your counsellor or created on your own through www.studenttranscripts.gov.bc.ca

 Transcript Verification Report – you will see this twice this year, once in the fall, and again in early March.
 This is a confirmation of your courses and grades from the Ministry of Education.